blewis1014/Twitter-Disinformation/README.md

 Create a network graph, similar to Dr. Starbird's, where a domain shared in a tweet is a node and a link exists between two nodes if a single account shared a link from both domains.

-For example, if @weiglemc shared a tweet with a link to www.odu.edu and another tweet with a link to www.lsu.edu, then there should be a link between node odu.edu and node lsu.edu.
+For example, if user weiglemc shared a tweet with a link to www.odu.edu and another tweet with a link to www.lsu.edu, then there should be a link between node odu.edu and node lsu.edu.

 ## Extra Credit